Braesemann/FounderPersonalities/README.md

   - ED_Fig16_df
     - Summary statistics for chances of success by founder personalities
 - Data (for figures in Python)
-  - Entrepreneurs_and_Employee_Scores_Anon
+  - Fig1AB_df
-    - Contains different workers (“User”), their personality percentile scores, and whether or not they are entrepreneurs or employees (“Target”).
+    - Contains different workers (“User”), their personality percentile scores, and whether or not they are entrepreneurs or employees (“Target”)
+  - Fig1CD_df
+    - Contains founders (anonymised "User”) and their personality percentile scores
-  - ExtendedDataFigure19_Subset
+  - ED_Fig20_df
     - A very small subset of the original dataset which contains
       - Different startups (“V1”)
       - Whether they are older than 6 years old (“olderthansix”)